Skip to main content

 • Keep the instructions specific.
 “Summarize my unread emails and highlight urgent items” produces a more useful chat than “Give me an update.”

-• Attach an agent when you need tools (calendar, email, knowledge folders) or want the prompt to follow agent-specific instructions.
+• Attach an agent when you need tools (calendar, email, Knowledge bases) or want the prompt to follow agent-specific instructions.

 • Use Manual for tasks you want one click away in the sidebar but don’t want to run on a schedule.